The Dark Side of Email: The 7 Worst Email Providers for Online Privacy

 1. Gmail

 Gmail, despite its widespread popularity, has been a topic of discussion among privacy advocates.
-Google's business model, heavily reliant on data mining for advertising purposes, poses a significant concern.
+Google's business model, heavily reliant on data mining for advertising purposes, poses a significant concern and makes it more difficult for data broker removal services to do their job.

 Prior to 2017, every email that landed in your inbox or was sent from your account was scanned for keywords to tailor advertisements to your profile.
 Although Google ceased scanning emails for ad personalization in 2017, the company’s overarching collection of data remains a concern.